joshleaves/advent-rs/NOTES_2016.md

 ## Day 10: Balance Bots

-This exercise got me to face the worst part of Rust: iterating over a hashmap while mutating it.
+This exercise got me to face the worst part of Rust: iterating over a hash map while mutating it.

 ## Day 11: Radioisotope Thermoelectric Generators